The Tip Sheet

-The Tip Sheet promoted artists including The Corrs, The Darkness and Eva Cassidy while they were unsigned or unknown, and publicised future hits like Chumbawamba's Tubthumping, Cognoscenti Vs. Intelligentsia from the Cuban Boys and Who Let the Dogs Out? by Baha Men.
+During its run, The Tip Sheet allegedly promoted artists including The Corrs, The Darkness and Eva Cassidy while they were unsigned or unknown, and also allegedly drew attention to future hits, including Chumbawamba's Tubthumping, the Cuban Boys's Cognoscenti Vs. Intelligentsia and the Baha Men's Who Let the Dogs Out?.
+Currently, the only evidence to support this are several unsubstantiated claims by King himself.